Graph Bisection with Pareto-Optimization: Extensions

 \section{Extensions}

-\paragraph{General Cuts.}
+Our base algorithm can be extended to compute general small cuts that are independent of an input $st$-pair, to compute node separators, and to compute contraction orders.

+\subsection{General Cuts}

 Our core algorithm computes balanced $st$-cuts.
-However, in many situations the overall smallest balanced cut is required.
-This problem variant can be solved with high probability by running FlowCutter multiple times with $st$-pairs picked uniformly at random.
-Indeed, suppose that $C$ is an optimal cut such that the larger side has $\alpha n$ nodes (i.e. $\alpha=(\epsilon+1)/2$) and $q$ is the number of $st$-pairs.
+In many situations cuts independent of a specific $st$-pair are needed.
+This problem variant can be solved with high probability by running FlowCutter $q$ times with $st$-pairs picked uniformly at random.
+Indeed, suppose that $C$ is a Pareto-optimal cut such that the larger side has $\alpha\cdot n$ nodes (i.e. $\alpha=(\epsilon+1)/2$) and $q$ is the number of $st$-pairs.
 The probability that $C$ separates a random $st$-pair is $2\alpha(1-\alpha)$.
 The success probability over all $q$ $st$-pairs is thus $1-\left(1-2\alpha(1-\alpha)\right)^{q}$.
-For $\epsilon=33\%$ and $q=20$ the success probability is 99.99\%.
+For $\epsilon=33\%$ and $q=20$, the number of pairs we recommend in our experiments, the success probability is larger than 99.99\%.
 For larger $\alpha$ this rate decreases.
-However, it is still large enough for all practical purposes, as for $\alpha=0.9$ (i.e. $\epsilon=80\%$) and $q=20$ the rate still is 98.11\%.
+However, it is still large enough for all practical purposes, as for $\alpha=0.9$ (i.e. $\epsilon=80\%$) and $q=20$ the rate is still slightly above 98.11\%.
 The number of $st$-pairs needed does not depend on the size of the graph nor on the cut size.
 If the instances are run one after another then the running time depends on the worst cut's size which may be more than $c$.
 We therefore run the instances simultaneously and stop once one instance has found a cut of size $c$.
-The running time is thus in $O(cm)$.
+The running time is thus in $O(qcm)$.
+As we set $q$ to a constant value of at most 100 in our experiments, the running time is in $O(cm)$.

-Note that this argumentation relies on the assumption that it is enough to find an $st$-pair that is separated.
-However, in practice the positions of $s$ and $t$ in their respective sides influences the performance of our piercing heuristic.
-As a result it is possible that in practice more $st$-pairs are needed than predicted by theory.
+This argumentation relies on the assumption that it is enough to find an $st$-pair that is separated.
+However, in practice the positions of $s$ and $t$ in their respective sides influence the performance of our piercing heuristic.
+As a result it is possible that in practice more $st$-pairs are needed than predicted by the argument above because of effects induced by the properties of the piercing oracle.

-\paragraph{Node Separators.}
+\subsection{Node Separators}